- Aliases

 Python Recursion: Syntax, Usage, and Examples

 Python recursion is a technique where a function calls itself to solve a problem in a step-by-step manner.
 It is commonly used for solving problems that can be broken down into smaller subproblems, such as calculating factorials, Fibonacci sequences, and performing binary search.
+It's one of the foundational concepts in python programming, especially useful for beginners exploring problem-solving techniques.

 How to Use Recursion in Python